librato/api-docs/source/includes/_chart-tokens.md

 ## Overview

 Chart tokens allow you to make graphs for selected resources viewable to the public.
-Accessing a graph resource via a chart token does not require [authentication](http://dev.librato.com/v1/metrics-authentication).
+Accessing a graph resource via a chart token does not require [authentication](#authentication).
 You may create chart tokens for [Instruments](#instruments) and Dashboards.

-**NOTE**: Chart tokens do not apply to Spaces.
+<aside class="notice">Note: Chart tokens do not apply to Spaces.</aside>

-Properties
+### Chart Token Properties

 All tokens have the following three properties: